-Iowa Public Television is launching a new Ready for School initiative with the goal of working with Iowa communities efforts to strengthen the math and literacy skills of children ages 2-8.
+The goal of Iowa Public Television's Ready for School initiative is to work with Iowa communities efforts to strengthen the math and literacy skills of children ages 2-8.
 This work is focused on serving children from low-income families.
-IPTV will provide access to high-quality educational media resources to families, care providers and educators as well as training to support the effective use of those resources.
+IPTV provides access to high-quality educational media resources to families, care providers and educators as well as training to support the effective use of those resources.

 This work builds from a proven track record of success in the pilot testing of these methods and resources in Storm Lake, Perry, and Waterloo that Iowa Public Television has led since 2008.
 This work has been validated by scientifically-based research funded by the U.S. Department of Education.

 For more information about Ready for School please visit iptv.org/readyforschool.